JBannan/cs325-game-prototypes/README.md

 # GMU CS325 Introduction to Game Design

+Repository of my games developed in JavaScript using Phaser 2 for my Game Design class.
+Playable in browser at https://jbannan.github.io/cs325-game-prototypes/

 This repository contains all of your games as well as a few simple "hello, world!" templates for a game made with Phaser.
 This repository should be marked as GitHub Pages.
 This lets you run your games directly from github!